mortberg/cubicaltt/README.md

 This assumes that the following Haskell packages are installed:

-  mtl, haskeline, directory, BNFC, alex, happy
+  mtl, haskeline, directory, BNFC, alex, happy, QuickCheck

 To build the TAGS file, run: